chung-leong/react-seq/examples/npm-input/README.md

 }
 ```

-This specialized hook is designed for retrieving data from multiple async generator.
-In this case, we don't have
+This specialized hook is designed for retrieving data from multiple async generators.
+In this case, we don't even
-a single one so it's a complete overkill.
+have a single one so this is complete overkill.

 ## Cost in code bloat